 - Placing cash or checks in a plastic bag

-- Credit card payments collected via secure phone systems
+- Credit card payments are collected via secure phone systems

 Important note: while some payers have paused patient due liabilities, not all have.
 Some may also only cover COVID testing, not necessarily the full treatment.
 The key during this uncertain time is to help educate patients and provide them with resources as appropriate for your organization and state guidelines.